MoneyINC Logo

 Spanning a big portion of the North Side of Chicago, Lake View is one of the largest neighborhoods in Chicago.
 With great public transportation and a huge array of bars, restaurants, and shops, it's understandably one of the city's most desirable locations.

 Unfortunately for those on a shoestring budget, it's also one of the most expensive - so much so, in fact, Home Snacks ranks it as one of the wealthiest areas in Chicago.
+It’s the kind of Chicago neighborhood where you have to be ready to fork out good money if you plan on living here.

 10. Deere Park, Highland Park

-If you've ever watched "Ferris Bueller’s Day Off," you'll already be familiar with Highland Park.
+If you've ever watched "Ferris Bueller's Day Off," you'll already be familiar with Highland Park.
 With its stunning setting on Lake Michigan, the town has provided the setting for countless movies over the years.
+Deere Park is just one of the many neighborhoods in this cute little suburb.

 The entire town is affluent, but the neighborhood of Deere Park is known as one of its most exclusive areas.
 If you want to fit in here, you'll need at least a few million tucked away in the bank.
+A strong income can help you overcome the relatively high prices you'll find in the housing market.

 9. Gold Coast, Chicago

 The historic neighborhood of Gold Coast has long been one of Chicago's richest neighborhoods.
 Developed in the wake of the Great Chicago Fire, it's home to some of the most expensive real estate in the city.
+It's also one of the oldest and most respected areas in the city.

 8. Southeast Hinsdale, Hinsdale

-There's no escaping the fact that Hinsdale is an affluent community, as well as a desirable one.
-This little suburb consistently ranks as one of the best places to live in Illinois.
-Set just 20 minutes from Chicago, it's close enough to the big city for residents to enjoy the attractions and job opportunities, but far enough away for them to benefit from the charm of small-town living.
+Set just 20 minutes from Chicago, it's close enough to the big city for residents to enjoy the attractions and job opportunities but far enough away for them to benefit from the charm of small-town living.
+Just be ready to be making anywhere between $200-300 thousand per year if you want to live here.

 7. Streeterville, Chicago

 If you don't blink an eye at the thought of spending a bomb on a property, you might want to consider Streeterville.
-This Chicago neighborhood boosts big houses, big price tags, and, according to point2homes.com, some of the highest earners in the city.
-The mortgages may be massive, but the median incomes are just as huge.
+This Chicago neighborhood boasts big houses, big price tags, and, according to point2homes.com, some of the highest earners in the city, depending on the area.

-6. Tuscon Woods, Oak Brook
+6. Tuscan Woods, Oak Brook

 5. Barrington Lakes, Barrington Hills

-Properties here rarely come onto the market, but when they do, you can expect a multi-million price tag to be attached.
-You can also expect them to have several acres of land to go with the house: despite having just 4000 residents to its name, the village sprawls over 29 square miles, meaning there are just 140 people per square mile.
-To put that into perspective, Chicago has over 10,000 people per square mile.
+While properties here rarely come onto the market, you can expect a multi-million price tag to be attached when they do.
+You can also expect several acres of land to go with the house.
+After all, despite having just 4000 residents to its name, the village sprawls over 29 square miles.

-4. Village Center, Hawthorne Woods
+4. Village Center, Hawthorn Woods

 3. Inverness, Inverness